Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 How Are Decra Shingles Made?

 All Decra roofing products begin with a piece of steel that is coated with an aluminum-zinc alloy.
-This precise alloy formula gives Decra steel a lifespan up to 4 times of traditional galvanized steel!
+This precise alloy formula gives Decra steel a lifespan of up to 4 times of traditional galvanized steel!

 Then, a state-of-the-art acrylic resin is applied to both sides of the coated steel.
 The brown-tint resin is specially formulated to resist fingerprints and scuffing during product handling,